MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 ---

-??? "**(ii) Bougamont et al. (2005)**"
+??? "**$(ii)$ Bougamont et al. (2005)**"

     The parameterisation of [Bougamont et al. (2005)](https://doi.org/10.1029/2005JF000348) is an enhancement of the [Oerlemans and Knap (1998)](https://doi.org/10.1017/S0022143000002574) approach that introduces a surface temperature-dependent albedo       decay timescale that enables both a faster decay on a melting surface and slower metamorphism in cold conditions.

     <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9;">
     $$